lumeland/lume.land/cms/configuration/storage.md

 export default cms;
 ```

-Now we can use the `my_files` storage to read and write content by the CMS.
+The `my_files` storage is now available to read and write content by the CMS.
 Because the file system is the most common way to read and write data, the
 example above can be simplified as following: